itjraymond/java.fun_with_types/README.md

 ---

 The objective is to re-enforce usage of more constraining types in Java so that we can leverage help from the compiler.
-More often than not, the reason of having bad data in the data store is often caused by not being able restricting values for a certain abstraction.
+This is also a principle named as "Having Invalid State Unrepresentable" More often than not, the reason of having bad data in the data store is often caused by not being able restricting values for a certain abstraction.
 We also want to make sure we serialize/deserialize and convert from and to the database properly.

-In addition, we want to experiment with nested type serialization and deserialization but mostly how to handle the nested type with the database using R2DBC driver.
-Last we also want to experiment with the R2DBC driver on how to handle one-to-many relationship (for instance the spring data jdbc does handle those relationship nicely but not R2DBC).
+We will start, in this installement, with the representation of simple Value Object.

-However, before we dive into representing simple Java Value Object and nested types, we need to have a working base line with the database using testcontainers and docker-compose.
+However, before we do, lets establish a working base line for our inner loop development using testcontainers and docker-compose.

 ## 1. Minimal setup to get the application started locally with testcontainers or docker-compose